espressif/esptool/docs/en/espefuse/burn-key-cmd.rst

     - ``block`` - Name of key block.
     :esp32: - ``Keyfile``.
 It is a raw binary file.
 It must contain 256 bits of binary key if the coding scheme is ``None`` and 128 bits if ``3/4``.
-    :not esp32: - ``Keyfile``.
+    :not esp32 and not esp32h2: - ``Keyfile``.
 It is a raw binary file.
 The length of binary key depends on the key purpose option.
+    :esp32h2: - ``Keyfile``.
+It is a raw binary file.
+The length of binary key depends on the key purpose option.
+For the ``ECDSA_KEY`` purpose use ``PEM`` file.
     :not esp32: - ``Key purpose``.
 The purpose of this key.

 .. only:: esp32